-Specific STI targets and target achievement for the financial year 2021/22
+Specific STI targets and target achievement for financial year 2022/23

-The Supervisory Board resolved the one-year variable remuneration targets shown in the chart below for financial year 2021/22.
-The targets are set and weighted in accordance with the 2020 remuneration system relevant for the financial year 2021/22.
+The Supervisory Board resolved the one-year variable remuneration targets shown in the chart below for financial year 2022/23.
+The targets are set and weighted in accordance with the relevant 2021 remuneration system.
 As set out in the remuneration system, the Supervisory Board has set the targets for all Management Board members uniformly.
-The chart below also shows the STI target achievement for the financial year 2021/22 (achievement factors) both for the individual performance targets and for overall target achievement.
+The chart below also shows the STI target achievement for financial year 2022/23 (achievement factors) both for the individual performance targets and for overall target achievement.